-19/26 DFTA Renovate or upgrade a senior center The FY 2022 Budget includes funding to open 25 more senior centers in underserved communities.
-Manhattan Community District 6 only has Stein Senior Center and the Center at St. Peter's, a satellite location of Lenox Hill Houses located in CD8.
-For almost 20 years we have asked the City to establish a new senior center in our district and now ask that our district be included in the new funding for the establishment of a senior center, particularly focused on the ability to have safe programming.
-Further, we ask that CB6 be included in all aspects of the decision making for location and facilities of the new center.
-We also ask that DFTA enlist the use of other City owned facilities such as colleges & schools for programming needs.
-20/26 DPR Reconstruct or upgrade a building in a park We have been alerted that elevators at Constance Baker Motley Recreation Center need to be renovated and that locker rooms are in need of repair and updating.
-We are supportive of our recreation centers and among the repairs and renovations we would like to see any improvements that might allow faster re- opening of all or part of the facility if there is a future pandemic or required shut down.
-348 East 54th Street, New York, NY 10022 21/26 DCAS Other capital budget request for DCAS Yes, CB6 secured a new office a few years ago, but we request a City-owned multi-use facility to accommodate local offices of resident-facing City agencies, the community board office, and public meeting space for events of varying size.
+20/29 NYCTA Repair or upgrade subway stations or other transit infrastructure The East Side of Manhattan is under-served by the transit system.
+The Lexington Avenue lines are grossly over-crowded; many Eastside residents and commuters walk over a half mile to already overly-congested trains.
+Phases 3 and 4 of the Second Avenue Subway are expected to benefit Manhattan Community District 6.
+We eagerly await the completion of this work and ask the City to not delay this work.
+We understand that federal money and other sources will be challenged for the near term.
+However, this is an essential infrastructure project that is needed to ensure the vitality of Midtown Manhattan as a business and residential community.
+21/29 DPR Reconstruct or upgrade a building in a park We have been alerted that elevators at Constance Baker Motley Recreation Center need to be renovated and that locker rooms are in need of repair and updating.
+We are supportive of our recreation centers and among the repairs and renovations we would like to see any improvements that might allow faster reopening of all or part of the facility if there is a future pandemic or required shut down.
+348 East 54th Street, New York, NY 10022 22/29 DCAS Other capital budget request for DCAS Yes, CB6 secured a new office a few years ago, but we request a City-owned multi-use facility to accommodate local offices of resident-facing City agencies, the community board office, and public meeting space for events of varying size.
 East Midtown lacks places for the Community Board and other groups to meet, particularly with social distancing.
 Just a few years ago CB6 went through an arduous 3 1⁄2 year process to replace its office, as space was at premium prices and in high demand.
 A City owned solution would provide a permanent, affordable space.
 A city owned multi-use property could also be called into service for a citywide emergency or can be used as a polling place.
 We ask DCAS to recognize these needs.